tristantheguy/ai_assistant/README.md

 Use `SystemMonitor.save_screen_memo()` to capture on-screen text and save it in the `ai_memos` folder.
 The helper `memo_utils.save_memo()` writes a timestamped file with a descriptive name.
 Typing **memo**, **remember**, or **note** in the assistant's text box automatically triggers this capture.
 Pass `allow_empty=True` to `save_screen_memo` to force a memo even when OCR text can't be captured (e.g. if dependencies are missing).

 `SystemMonitor.scan_processes()` performs a simple heuristic check for suspicious processes based on keywords like "malware" or "virus".

+## Google Voice assistant

+The optional `google_voice_assistant.py` script automates texting through Google Voice.
+It defaults to running Chrome in headless mode.
+Set the environment variable `HEADLESS=0` to open a visible browser window so you can complete login or any verification steps.